Chris Baryomunsi

 Chris Baryomunsi (born 9 December 1969) is a Ugandan physician, public health specialist, demographer, and politician.
-He is the Minister for ICT and National Guidance in the Cabinet of Uganda.
+He is the former Minister for ICT and National Guidance in the Cabinet of Uganda.
 He was appointed to that position in 2021.
 From 1 March 2015 until 6 June 2016, he served as State Minister of Health for General Duties.
+He currently serves as the minister for health in Uganda.

 Baryomunsi is the elected member of Parliament for Kinkizi County East and a member of Uganda's ruling party, the National Resistance Movement.

 Early life and education

 Baryomunsi was born on born 9 December 1969 in Murama Village, Nyakishenyi, Rukungiri District, to the late Aloysius Mpungirehe and the late Rosaria Kamayangi.

 In 1971, when Chris was two years old, his parents migrated to Kayungwe, Rugyeyo in present-day Kanungu District.
 Baryomunsi attended Kayungwe Primary School for his primary education and St. Paul's Seminary, Kabale for his O-Level and A-Level education.
 He was admitted to Makerere University, the largest public university in Uganda, to study human medicine.
 In 1995, he graduated with a Bachelor of Medicine and Bachelor of Surgery degree.
-In 1997, he was awarded the Postgraduate Diploma in demography, and in 1998 he received a Master of Arts in demography, all from Makerere.
+In 1997, he was awarded the Postgraduate Diploma in demography, and in 1998, he received a Master of Arts in demography, all from Makerere.
 In 2003, he received the Postgraduate Diploma in HIV/AIDS Management from the University of Brighton.
 In 2016, he obtained a PhD in Public Health majoring in Maternal Health from Atlantic International University, USA.